Leland Sklar

 Leland Bruce Sklar (born May 28, 1947) is an American bassist and session musician.
-Sklar rose to prominence as a member of James Taylor's backing band, which coaleced into a group in its own right, The Section.
-This group of musicians so frequently supported many of the artists on Asylum Records, both on stage and in the studio, that they became known as Asylum's de facto house band.
-Those artists would become the standard bearers of the singer-songwriter era in the 1970s.
-Since then, Sklar has recorded and toured with artists such as James Taylor, Jackson Browne, Carole King, Linda Ronstadt, Phil Collins, Toto, Lyle Lovett and many, many more.
-As a group member, session player, or touring musician, Sklar has lent his talents to well over 2,000 albums.
-In addition, he has contributed to many motion picture and television show soundtracks.
-Since 2018, Sklar has been the bassist for The Immediate Family, a group reuniting lifelong friends and most of his former bandmates from The Section.
+He rose to prominence as a member of James Taylor's backing band, which coalesced into a group in its own right, The Section, which supported so many of Asylum Records' artists that they became known as Asylum's de facto house band, as those artists became iconic singer-songwriters of the 1970s.

+Sklar has recorded and toured with artists including James Taylor, Jackson Browne, Carole King, Linda Ronstadt, Phil Collins, Toto, The Doors and Lyle Lovett.
+As a group member, session player, or touring musician, Sklar has appeared on over 2,000 albums, and contributed to many motion picture and television show soundtracks.
+Since 2018, he has been the bassist for The Immediate Family, a group reuniting lifelong friends and most of his former bandmates from The Section.